19 Different Types of Axes And Where to Use Them

 2. Grub Axe

-A mattock /ˈmætək/ is a hand tool used for digging, prying, and chopping.
-Similar to the pickaxe, it has a long handle and a stout head which combines either a vertical axe blade with a horizontal adze (cutter mattock), or a pick and an adze (pick mattock).
-It is also commonly known in North America as a “grub axe”
+A mattock head is typically a combination of either a vertical axe blade with a horizontal adze (cutter mattock) or a pick and an adze (pick mattock).
+In North America, a mattock is sometimes called a “grub axe.”

 3. Felling Axe